 Next, we have the lymphatic vessels which are larger and receive lymph from the lymphatic capillaries.
 We can see these on the image here, some of which are highlighted in green.
 Along these vessels is where you'll find the lymph nodes which can also be seen on this image again highlighted in green.
 The lymph nodes are swellings of the lymphatic system that are found throughout the body.
 As well as filtering lymph, they are also one of the places in the body where lymphocyte formation occurs.

-Lymphocytes or white blood cells as you may know them are the body's frontline soldiers in the battle against disease and infection.
+Lymphocytes are the body's frontline soldiers in the battle against disease and infection.
 Because of this, the lymph nodes are also considered to be a part of the body's immune system.
 After the lymphatic capillaries, lymphatic vessels and lymph nodes, we have the major lymphatic trunks.
 These receive lymph from the lymphatic vessels and lymph nodes and their function is to drain the lymph back into the venous system at the two lymphatic ducts.
 The first of these ducts is the thoracic duct located here as indicated by our blue circle and the second is the right lymphatic duct located here.

 If we zoom in on this image, I can show you where these ducts drain into the subclavian veins near their junction with the internal jugular veins.
 The terms given to the locations where the lymphatic ducts drain into the subclavian veins are the left and right venous angles.
 So, in our image here, we can see the subclavian veins and the internal jugular veins and these angles – the left and right venous angles – and at these points is where lymph enters the venous system.